-Topaz Labs claims that artificial intelligence (AI) that powers Sharpen AI was trained with millions of images.
+Topaz Labs claims that the artificial intelligence (AI) that powers their photo sharpening software was trained with millions of images.
 This allowed the software to learn the characteristics of details against noise, and then just enhance the details while excluding noise.
-This is the prime reason why photos sharpened with Sharpen AI have no issues with artefacts popping up in the final images.
+This is the prime reason why photos sharpened with Sharpen AI have no issues with artifacts popping up in the final images.

 What I also liked about Sharpen AI is that you can either use it as a standalone application or launch it as a plug-in.
 If you are a Photoshop and Lightroom user like me, you can seamlessly open up your images in Sharpen AI from there.

 If you’ve ever taken a JPEG by mistake and wanted to convert it to a RAW then Topaz have a great piece of software where you can edit JPEGS as if they are raw images.
 Check out the How to Convert RAW to JPEG with Topaz Raw to JPEG AI.

 Sharpen AI has what it calls “models” that it uses to handle the softness of an image.
 Based on what’s the root cause of the softness in your image, you can choose from three models: Sharpen, Stabilize, and Focus.